Phase Diagram and Spectroscopic Signatures of a Supersolid in Quantum Ising Magnet K$_2$Co(SeO$_3$)$_2$: Coherent Spin-Waves in the UUD Phase

+A direct comparison between experiments and theory requires accurate knowledge of the underlying spin Hamiltonian.
+We obtain this through measurements of inelastic magnetic neutron scattering in the UUD phase at 7~T, where the magnetic scattering cross section can be calculated from the spin Hamiltonian using linear spin-wave theory.
+Displayed in Fig.~\ref{fig:4}, the scattering data reveal three coherent spin-wave modes, consistent with the long-range ordered $\sqrt{3}\times\sqrt{3}$ UUD state.
+The absence of measurable dispersion along the $\bf c$-axis (${\rm M}_1\rightarrow {\rm L}_1$ in Fig.~\ref{fig:4}a), along with the rod-like nature of the magnetic diffraction in Fig.~\ref{fig:1}c, provides clear evidence of a quasi-2D spin system.

-The two lower-energy dispersive modes are each associated with flipping one of the two U spins in the unit cell.
-Since U spins are surrounded by an equal number of U and D spins, the $\mathbf{Q}$-averaged energy for these modes is simply $2g_zS\mu_{\rm B}B_z=3.16$~meV.
-Dispersion arises because the newly created D spin can move to adjacent U sites through the transverse exchange term.
-The bandwidth provides an estimate for $3J_\perp\approx0.78$~meV, consistent with the data in Figure~\ref{fig:4}a.
+We attribute the highest energy excitation in Fig.~\ref{fig:4}a to the flipping of a D spin, which is surrounded by $z=6$ U spins in the UUD phase.
+While spin-wave propagation is driven by $J_\perp$ (Eq.~\ref{Eq: Hxxz}) through the reversal of an anti-parallel spin pair, no such spin-flip process is possible after flipping an isolated D spin, which explains the dispersionless nature of the minority spin-flip excitation.
+The energy cost of this spin flip is approximately $2zJ_zS^2-2g_zS\mu_{\rm B}\mu_0H\approx5.84$ meV, in good agreement with the experiment (Fig.~\ref{fig:4}a).
+Here, $J_z\approx3.0$ meV and $g_z=7.8$ were inferred from the $H-T$ phase diagram and the saturation magnetization, respectively.
+The two lower-energy dispersive modes in the 7 T data are each associated with flipping one of the two U spins in the unit cell.
+Since U spins are surrounded by an equal number of U and D spins, the $\mathbf{Q}$-averaged energy for these modes is simply $2g_zS\mu_{\rm B}\mu_0H=3.16$~meV.
+Dispersion arises because the newly created D spin can move to adjacent U sites via the transverse exchange term, and the bandwidth of these lower branches in Fig.~\ref{fig:4}a provides an estimate of $3J_\perp\approx\red{0.69}$~meV.